-- Platform 1 a precisely controlled heating device incorporating our IQOS HeatControl Technology, commercialized under the IQOS brand name, into which a specially designed and proprietary tobacco unit is inserted and heated to create an aerosol, as well as IQOS ILUMA, a precisely controlled heating device which relies on using induction instead of heating a blade, and also includes related accessories and parts, as well as a heated tobacco product which utilizes external resistive heating technology and that is commercialized under the BONDS brand; - Platform 4 includes battery powered e-vapor products that produce an aerosol by vaporizing a tobacco-free liquid solution; and - Breelib an inhalation system designed to nebulize a proprietary inhalation solution and which is being commercialized by our Wellness and Healthcare business segment.
+- Heat-Not-Burn Products, which use precisely controlled heating devices incorporating our IQOS HeatControl Technology, into which a specially designed and proprietary tobacco unit is inserted in a holder and heated to generate an aerosol, as well as IQOS ILUMA, a precisely controlled heating device which relies on using induction instead of heating a blade.
+This category also includes related accessories and parts, as well as a heated tobacco product which utilizes external resistive heating technology and that is commercialized under the BONDS brand; - E-Vapor products. which are battery powered devices that produce an aerosol by vaporizing a tobacco-free liquid solution; and - Breelib an inhalation system designed to nebulize a proprietary inhalation solution and which was commercialized by our Wellness and Healthcare business.3

-In this report, we refer to Platform 1, Platform 4 and Breelib products as "Covered Products."
+In this report, we refer to these products as "Covered Products."

-In 2023, we sourced our Covered Products from ten direct suppliers (the "Direct Suppliers").
+In 2024, we sourced our Covered Products from nine direct suppliers (the "Direct Suppliers").
 The electronic components of the Covered Products contain one or more 3TGs.
 The 3TGs used in the Covered Products are necessary for the functionality or production of the Covered Products.